 - a.
 Understand Material Safety Data Sheet (MSDS) for handling of product. - b.
-Supervisors ensure that homeowners handling and transporting chemicals are trained on the proper procedures. - c.
+Supervisors ensure that employees handling and transporting chemicals are trained on the proper procedures. - c.
 Determine proper place of handling. - d.
-Have necessary containment and spill kits at handling place - e.
+Have necessary containment and spill kits at handling place (location to be determined by Home Owners Association) - e.
 Have proper Personal Protective Equipment (PPE) available and wear it prior to handling chemicals as necessary or as required.